mrilikecoding/StreamPoseML/mock_bluetooth/README.md

 Then from the root directory here run `npm start`.

 The bluetooth connection details are hardcoded directly into the file for now.

+## Alternatives

+Admittedly it is difficult to test test a web app with bluetooth.
+One thing to note is that BLE (Bluetooth Low Energy) is way easier to work with in this context.
+If running this microservice doesn't work for your implementation, I would suggest working with mobile Bluetooth mocking clients, such as LightBlue.